amplience/amplience-sfcc-composable-commerce/docs/amplience/automation.md

 Configure the CLI to point to your account (you will need your Amplience hubId, clientId and clientSecret)

-You will need the following information from your Ampliene and SFCC account:
+You will need the following information from your Amplience and SFCC account:

 * Amplience Hub ID
 * API details: Note the [Amplience Account](amplience-account.md) specifics which require admin and DAM-API access.